-Here are some of the first impressions I had about Alta, Norway.
+Here are some of the first impressions I had about Alta, Norway, after moving there as a student.

 Mountains.
 Mountains everywhere.